DFilyushin/library/README.md

 # Library #

-Web application based on Python, Flask and React for create library by Lib.rus.ec zip-archives.
+Web application based on React, Python, Flask for create library by Lib.rus.ec zip-archives.

+# About #

+Library Librusec is freedom library distributed by zip-archives in torrents.
+That code created web application for view and download books.
+That code processing all zip archives files for extract image with coverpages and additional info.
+Extracted info put in mongo database for fast access.
+Backend code works like REST API service and can use for create bots, web application and other.

 # Requirements #